 Parc national de la Jacques-Cartier is a magnet for hikers and photography buffs.
 More than 100 km (62 miles) of hiking trails lead to some of the park's most scenic landscapes.

 With its magnificent fall colours, Mont-Sainte-Anne treats you to stunning panoramas.

 Don't miss the Great Color Adventure, a fall event featuring more than 145 km of cross-country and downhill mountain bike trails, hiking trails, entertainment, panoramic gondolas, petting-farm, jumpaï, inflatable games and more.

-The nearby Sainte-Anne Canyon is best viewed from the easy network of paths and the three suspension bridges, one of which is the highest in Québec, at 60 meters above the gorge!
-A memorable sight in the fall!
+The spectacular Canyon Sainte-Anne is best viewed from the easy network of paths and the 3 suspension bridges, one of which is the highest in Québec, at 60 meters above the gorge!
+A memorable sight in fall!